-b) Landscape Plan Shows property limits, building, driveway, sidewalk and parking locations.
-Indicates details of materials and patterns for sidewalks, driveways, parking areas, site furniture.
+b) Landscape Plan Shows property limits, building, driveway, sidewalk and parking loca- tions.
+Indicates details of materials and patterns for sidewalks, drive- ways, parking areas, site furniture.
 Shows locations of existing and new plantings.
-Indicates planting types, amount and other information.
+Indicates planting types, amount and other informa- tion.
 Provides planting details and details of other site elements (such as lighting, street and site furniture). c) Elevation Drawings Shows the existing and proposed elevations from north, south, east and west views.
-Provides details of materials, screening of any mechanical equipment.
+Provides details of materials, screening of any me- chanical equipment.
 Perspective views may be required. d) Road Works Plan This is an optional plan that may be required if there are extensive road works involved.
 This information can also be shown on the site plan and/or grading/servicing plan. e) Combined Site Plan This shows the typical site plan, grading/servicing plan and landscape information, as the case may be within one drawing.
-It would be utilized for less complex applications where the necessary information to appropriately describe the proposal can combined on one plan and still maintain legibility and clarity for review purposes.
+It would be uti- lized for less complex applications where the necessary information to appropriately describe the proposal can combined on one plan and still maintain legibility and clarity for review purposes.

 A1-3: APPLICATION PROCESS TYPES

 INTERNAL REVIEW AGENCY CIRCULATION NOTES

 STANDARD PROCESS Full Development Permit Review Team:

-Planner
+• Planner

 Central Area Urban Designer Conservation Authority

 Landscape Architect Region of Peel

 Transportation Analyst Hydro One Brampton

 Engineering Analyst Peel Regional Police

 Zoning Reviewer • CNR

-Building Division Review Others, as may be required
+Building Division Review • Others, as may be required

 Sign By-law Co-ordinator

 Works and Transportation

 Heritage Co-ordinator

 Accessibility Co-ordinator

 Noise Impact Analyst

 Others, as may be required

 LIMITED REVIEW Scoped Review Team:

-Planner Others, as may be required
+• Planner • Others, as may be required

 Central Area Urban Designer

 Specific Review Specialist as may be deemed necessary

 FAÇADE REVIEW Urban Design Review Team: None

-Planner
+• Planner

 Central Area Urban Designer

 Heritage Co-ordinator

 OPEN SPACE REVIEW OS Review Team: None Tree removal

-Planner
+• Planner

 Landscape Architect

 Community Services (Urban Forestry), if necessary

-2 1992 - 20° , Mai 0900000 A1-4: FEES TYPE NOTES 1) Base DPS Fee \$1,755.50 2) Additional Fees Dependent on application type a) Residential, and/or b) Non-Residential For Apartments: First 25 units \$293 per unit 26-100 units \$234 per unit 101-200 units \$177 per unit 201 units and above \$147 per unit Maximum Fee: \$75,125.00 For All other Residential: \$1.40 per square metres of site area if it is new development; \$3.52 per square metres of gross floor area if it is an addition, alteration or conversion. \$586 per dwelling unit Maximum fee \$75,125.00 3) Use Change \$563.00 Use Change fee only applies to those proposals where no additions to the building are proposed.
-The changed use is wholly contained within the existing building and no additional parking is required.
-If additional parking or other site layout revisions are required to bring the site up to appropriate standards then standard fees shall apply.
-4) DP Amendment \$563.00 5) Variance Only \$563.00 for residential properties, Base DPS Fee for all other properties 6) DP By-law Amendment The applicable City Fees for an amendment the DP By-law. nent to the Zoning By-law and/or Official Plan Amendment apply to an amendment to Application Fees are i ndexed and changed on a yearly basis Residential means of ne lot only containing a single detached, so emi-detached or townhous se dwelling unit
+A1-4: FEES TYPE NOTES 1) Base DPS Fee \$4,626.00 2) Additional Fees De- pendent on application type a) Residential, and/or b) Non-Residential For Apartments: First 25 units \$766 per unit 26-100 units \$612 per unit 101-200 units \$465 per unit 201 units and above \$684 per unit Maximum Fee: \$197,897.00 For All other Residential: \$1,574 per dwelling unit \$3.67 per square metres of site area if it is new development; \$9.28 per square metres of gross floor area if it is an addition, alteration or conversion.
+3) Use Change Maximum fee \$197,897.00 \$1,482.00 Use Change fee only applies to those proposals where ne additions to the building are proposed.
+The changed use i wholly contained within the existing building and no additional parking is required.
+If additional parking or other site layou revisions are required to bring the site up to appropriate stan dards then standard fees shall apply.
+4) DP Amendment \$1,482.00 5) Variance Only \$1,482.00 for residential properties, Base DPS Fee for all other properties 6) DP By-law Amendment Application Fees are i ndexed and changed on a yearly basis Residential means or ne lot only containing a single detached, s emi-detached or townhous se dwelling unit

-Tree Protection Details
+Tree Protection Details A.2